 Installing Remote Control Ceiling Fans

-How to Install a Remote Control for a Ceiling Fan: Some new ceiling fans have the remote control module wired directly into the fan so there is no exterior remote control module to wire.
+How to Install a Remote Control Module Kit for a Ceiling Fan: Some new ceiling fans have the remote control module wired directly into the fan so there is no exterior remote control module to wire.

 Ceiling Fan Wiring for a New Remote Control